borkweb/products-test-automation/dev/local-testing-env.md

 If this is not the case, please take the time to read Docker and docker-compose documentation and fix the issues you encounter.

+## Where to get help

+First and foremost the most up-to-date documentation should be the output of the `dev/tric help` command and the `help` sub-commands of each `dev/tric` command.
+Second, look at the code: this tools is written in PHP, the same language as WordPress and, as such, should be easy to inspect and update.

 ## Preparing the plugins

 The stack does not come with any plugin you need to work on, so you will have to do some work to set them up one by one, as required by your work.